1st district

 Other doors of interest:

 1 rue GomboustDoor surmounted by a beautiful gilded shell sign.
 Neatly framed with pilasters adorned with Corinthian capitals.
+Its twin is located on the other side of the street corner at 42 rue de la Sourdière.

 15 rue du LouvreTwin doors with two Atlantes